-Out of the 34 NRAs that provided answers to the BEREC questionnaire, 26 are regulating access to physical infrastructure as a result of their market analysis.
-Eight NRAs do not impose any remedies with regard to physical infrastructure on any of the markets, either because the relevant market is deregulated or because other remedies/legal instruments are deemed to be sufficient or more appropriate: AT, CZ, DK, FI, HR, MT, NL, RO.
+Of the 34 NRAs which responded to the BEREC questionnaire, 26 regulate access to physical infrastructure pursuant to the results of their market analyses.
+Eight NRAs do not impose any physical infrastructure remedy on relevant markets, either because the relevant market is deregulated or because other remedies/legal instruments are deemed to be sufficient or more appropriate.
+These NRAs are: AT, CZ, DK, FI, HR, MT, NL, and RO.

-BEREC also asked the NRAs which type of physical infrastructure (e.g. ducts, poles, chambers) were included in the context of the market analysis performed.
-All NRAs which imposed access to physical infrastructure in the context of a market analysis stated that they included ducts and pipes, 18 NRAs also imposed access to chambers and manholes, while only 12 NRAs imposed access to poles (Table 1).
+BEREC also asked the NRAs which types of physical infrastructure (e.g. ducts, poles, chambers) were included in the context of the market analysis performed.
+All NRAs which imposed access to physical infrastructure in the context of a market analysis stated that they included ducts and pipes.
+18 NRAs also imposed access to chambers and manholes, while only 12 NRAs imposed access to poles (Table 1).